mousepawmedia/devdocs/source/tools/graphics.rst

     no substitutions are permitted without written approval from the department lead.

-These installation instructions are only written for Linux distributions based on Ubuntu 18.04.
+These installation instructions are only written for Ubuntu-based Linux distributions.
 If you're using a different Linux distribution, you may need to adjust these instructions.

 If you are working with **Design and Production** or **Mass Communication**,